ibm-cloud-docs/EventStreams/eventstreams-cli.md

 :   Set the number of partitions for the topic.

 --config KEY=VALUE, -c KEY=VALUE(optional)
-:   Set a configuration option for the topic as a KEY=VALUE pair.<p> You can specify multiple --config options.
+:   Set a configuration option for the topic as a KEY=VALUE pair.
+:   You can specify multiple --config options.
 Each '--config' option can specify a semicolon-delimited list of assignments.
 The following list shows valid configuration keys:

     - cleanup.policy
     - retention.ms
     - retention.bytes
     - segment.bytes
     - segment.ms
     - segment.index.bytes

 ## ibmcloud es topic-delete
 {: #ibmcloud_es_topic_delete}